 Fortunately, Subversion provides support for externals definitions.
 An externals definition is a mapping of a local directory to the URL-and possibly a particular revision-of a versioned resource.
-In Subversion, you declare externals definitions in groups using the svn:externals property.
-You can create or modify this property using svn propset or svn propedit (see the section called "Why Properties?").
+In Subversion, you declare externals definitions in groups using the syn:externals property.
+You can create or modify this property using syn propset or syn propedit (see the section called "Why Properties?").
 It can be set on any versioned directory, and its value is a multi-line table of subdirectories (relative to the versioned directory on which the property is set) and fully qualified, absolute Subversion repository URLs.